-A Western Slope where responsible citizens work with government agencies, non-profits, and the private sector to promote clean air as it affects public health.
+A Western Slope where citizens work with government agencies, non-profits, and the private sector to promote clean air.

-To research the causes of Western Slope air pollution and promote improvement of air quality in Mesa County through grassroots involvement with local, state, and federal efforts to mitigate the effects of known air pollutants on humans, agriculture, and the environment.
+To research and reduce air pollution and promote improvement of air quality in Mesa County and the Western Slope through grassroots involvement with local, state, and federal efforts.

 Who We Are:

-- CCA is a local organization of private citizens concerned with how air quality effects the health and welfare of residents in Grand Junction and beyond.
+- CCA is an organization located in Grand Junction, Colorado.
+We are volunteers concerned with how air quality effects the health and welfare of residents in Grand Junction and beyond.

-- We were formed in January 2013 after a difficult winter in the Grand Valley with a severe air inversion that caused lingering air pollution for several months.
+- We were formed in January 2013 after a frigid, snowy winter in the Grand Valley creating a severe air inversion that caused lingering air pollution for several months.
 Karen Sjoberg gathered several concerned citizens, some of whom experienced health consequences from the pollution, to discuss what they could do as a group to raise awareness of the issue and work toward improving the air.

 What We Do: